robenkleene/robenkleene.github.io/_posts/2019-03-30-for-insects.md

 * * *

-[^workarounds]: There are workarounds for all, or at least most (audio on Linux seems particularly untenable), of these tasks, but I'm looking for first-citizen status for every one of those tasks. *These are what computers are for.*
+[^workarounds]: There are workarounds for all, or at least most (audio on Linux seems particularly untenable), of these tasks, but I'm looking for first-class citizen status for every one of those tasks. *These are what computers are for.*